sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

     gem 'rails', '4.0.13'

-and then run bundle install.
+and then run `bundle install`.
 After the installation we get following post install messages.

     Post-install message from capybara: